chrisleekr/homelab-infrastructure/README.md

 ## What is this project about?

-This project aims to provision a single-node Kubernetes cluster on a Ubuntu server and consists of three stages:
+This project aims to provision a single-node Kubernetes cluster on a Ubuntu server and consists of two stages:

 - Stage 1: Ansible
   - Install fail2ban, disable multipathd, setup ufw and other tasks.